-First, the SAT essay rubric states: "The response is cohesive and demonstrates a highly effective use and command of language."
+The SAT essay rubric states this about a perfect-Writing-score essay: "The response is cohesive and demonstrates a highly effective use and command of language."

-For most of us, this is an area that takes a long time to develop, so unless your language skills are really rough or you're prepping a year ahead of time (or both), you'll probably get more out of focusing on the other components of the essay.
+For most of us, "command of language" is an area that takes a long time to develop, so unless your language skills are really rough or you're prepping at least a year ahead of time (or both), you'll probably get more out of focusing on the other components of the essay.

 The SAT essay rubric also states: “The response has a wide variety in sentence structures.
 The response demonstrates a consistent use of precise word choice.
 The response maintains a formal style and objective tone.”

 This basically boils down to: don't be repetitive and don't make grammar mistakes.
 In addition, you should avoid using first person statements like "I" or "My" in the essay, along with any other informality.
 You're writing the equivalent of a school paper, not an opinion piece.

 “I think that Sam’s super persuasive in this article cause she’s just so passionate.
 It made me feel kinda bad that I don’t really monster it up in my everyday life.”

 “Lindsay’s passionate defense of how drawing monsters 'allows us to laugh at our personal foibles' causes her audience to put themselves in her shoes and empathize with her position.”

 Finally, try to use different words to describe the same idea—don't use "shows" 15 times.
 Take the chance to show off your vocabulary (if, and only if, the vocabulary is appropriate and makes sense).
 This component is the biggest reason why revising your SAT Essay is essential—it's fast and easy to change repeated words to other ones after you're finished, but it can slow you down during writing to worry about your word choice.
 If you're aiming for a top score, using advanced vocabulary appropriately is vital.